eirikt/default-webapp-vue-vite-vercel/README.md

 The `preconnect` keyword for the `rel` attribute of the `<link>` element is a hint to browsers that the user is likely to need resources from the target resource's origin.
 Therefore the browser can likely improve the user experience by preemptively initiating a connection to that origin.
-Preconnecting speeds up future loads from a given origin by preemptively performing part or all of the handshake (DNS+TCP for HTTP, and DNS+TCP+TLS for HTTPS origins).
+"Preconnecting" speeds up future loads from a given origin by preemptively performing part or all of the handshake (DNS+TCP for HTTP, and DNS+TCP+TLS for HTTPS origins).
 `<link rel="preconnect">` will provide a benefit to any future cross-origin HTTP request, navigation or subresource.
 It has no benefit on same-origin requests because the connection is already open.

-If a page needs to make connections to many third-party domains, preconnecting them all can be counterproductive.
+If a page needs to make connections to many third-party domains, "preconnecting" them all can be counterproductive.
-The <link rel="preconnect"> hint is best used for only the most critical connections.
+The `<link rel="preconnect">` hint is best used for only the most critical connections.
 For the others, just use `<link rel="dns-prefetch">` to save time on the first step—the DNS lookup.

 Add "Inter var" to your "sans" font family in your Tailwind configuration.